kiran598108/applied_restful_api_kiran/README.md

-# applied_restful_api_kiran
+# Applied_Restful_Api_Integrations!!
-This my_test of first assignment for Applied restful api week 1. and i added my second assignment as flie name "hello world.js"
+This my_test of first assignment for Applied restful api week 1. and i added my second assignment as flie name "hello world.js".

+# Basics OF postman
+performed some basic operations about postman like GET and Post requests using example badic tutorial.

-##Created API,Server with help of NVM(Node Version Manager and sent Requests LIKE GET,POST,PATCH,DELETE using Postman.
+# Created API,Server with help of NVM(Node Version Manager and sent Requests LIKE GET,POST,PATCH,DELETE using Postman.

 Installed "Mongoose", Express, libraries in prompt shell with help NVM.